What is the G-Spot? Does it really exist?

-It can be a different kind of sensation than clitoral orgasm because it’s a different set of nerves.
+It can be a different kind of sensation than a clitoral orgasm because it’s a different set of nerves.

 Every woman is different.
-For some it’s an off-the-wall experience while others feel nothing.
-In the same way that some women have especially sensitive nipples and others don’t.
+For some, it's an off-the-wall experience while others feel nothing.
+In the same way that some women have especially sensitive nipples and others don't.